Why I Watch the Same Movie Clips Over and Over When I'm Burned Out

 Puss in Boots: The Last Wish.
 The fight scenes between Death and Puss.

-I loop them 30 to 50 times until my mood gets better.
+I loop them 30 to 50 times until my until I feel regulated again.

 Why These Specific Clips